pelias/documentation/installing.md

 For the [Geonames](https://github.com/pelias/geonames/) importer, please see its [README](https://github.com/pelias/geonames/blob/master/README.md) file for the most up to date instructions.
-We are working towards making all the importers have [the same interface](https://github.com/pelias/pelias/issues/255), so hopefully you won't have to do anything special for Geonames soon.
+We are working towards making all the importers have [the same interface](https://github.com/pelias/pelias/issues/255), so the Geonames importer will behave the same as the others soon.

 Depending on how much data you've imported, now may be a good time to grab a coffee.
 Without admin lookup, the fastest speeds you'll see are around 10,000 records per second.
 With admin lookup,